hetvshah/covid-dashboard/README.md

 Built with React, Express, NodeJS, and MongoDB (MERN stack)

+*Note:* Not responsive yet, works best on a larger screen.

 ### Key Takeaway

 Learning about APIs and new databases are tough, but I guess practice makes perfect??